kotalilyy/tic-tac-toe/README.md

 ## Contributions

-I created this JavaScript Tic Tac Toe project with the help of @WebDevSimplified!
+I created this JavaScript Tic Tac Toe game with the help of @WebDevSimplified!

-Created with ❤️ by Dakota Nelson
+Made with ❤️ by Dakota Nelson